Mercury Meltdown: Gameplay

-Mercury Meltdown introduces the Playground; a circular arena, with most of the items found in stages to play and test with.
-Another new mechanic is the ability to change the mercury into 3 new states: Hot, Cold, and Solid.
+Mercury Meltdown introduces the Playground, a circular arena, with most of the items found in the stages to play and test with.
+Another new mechanic is the ability to change the mercury into three new states: Hot, Cold, and Solid.
 The Hot state turns the mercury into a near-liquid blob that travels more quickly, but is very easy to split.
 The Cold state turns the mercury into a semi-solid blob that is harder to split, but moves slowly.
 The Solid state turns the mercury into a solid ball that can never be split, allowing it to traverse over rails, but not through spikes.
 Multiplayer is accessible via Ad-Hoc wireless mode or online network infrastructure mode.
-In multiplayer mode, two players can participate in battle mode in which players can race each other on any of the unlocked single-player levels.
+In multiplayer mode, two players can participate in battle mode in which players race each other on any of the unlocked single-player levels.
 Bonus stars are replaced with battle pick-ups that can assist the player or hinder the opponent.

 Mercury Meltdown also includes five unlockable party games: Rodeo, Race, Metrix, Shove, and Paint.
 In Rodeo, players tilt the stage to prevent the mercury from falling off.
-Race has players take control of the mercury as it speeds around a track.
-Metrix is a match-three puzzle mini game requiring one to make a group of three or more colored blobs that fit inside a pre-defined grid.
+In Race, players take control of the mercury as it speeds around a track.
+Metrix is a match-three puzzle mini game requiring players to make a group of three or more colored blobs that fit inside a predefined grid.
 Shove is a mini game similar to curling where players aim the mercury for the center spot of a target, avoiding hazards.
 In Paint, players move the mercury to paint the tray in their respective colors before the opponent does.
 All of these games are unlocked by accumulating bonus stars from stage completion in the main game and can be played in single-player and multiplayer.